Dutch book arguments

 In decision theory, economics, and probability theory, the Dutch book arguments are a set of results showing that agents must satisfy the axioms of rational choice to avoid a kind of self-contradiction called a Dutch book.
 A Dutch book, sometimes also called a money pump, is a set of bets that ensures a guaranteed loss, i.e., the gambler will lose money no matter what happens.
 A set of bets is called coherent if it cannot result in a Dutch book.

 The Dutch book arguments are used to explore degrees of certainty in beliefs, and demonstrate that rational bet-setters must be Bayesian; in other words, a rational bet-setter must assign event probabilities that behave according to the axioms of probability, and must have preferences that can be modeled using the von Neumann–Morgenstern axioms.

 In economics, they are used to model behavior by ruling out situations where agents "burn money" for no real reward.
 Models based on the assumption that actors are rational are called rational choice models.
 That assumption is weakened in behavioral models of decision-making.

-The thought experiment was first proposed by the Italian probabilist Bruno de Finetti in order to justify Bayesian probability, and was more thoroughly explored by Leonard Savage, who developed it into a full model of rational choice.
+The thought experiment was first proposed by the Italian probabilist Bruno de Finetti and the English polymath Frank P. Ramsey, apparently independently, in order to justify Bayesian probability.
+It was more thoroughly explored by Leonard Savage, who developed it into a full model of rational choice.

 Operational subjective probabilities as wagering odds

 Assume we have two players, A and B. Player A must set the price of a promise to pay $1 if John Smith wins tomorrow's election.
 Player B will be able to choose either to buy the promise from A at the price A has set, or to require A to buy the promise, still at the same price.
 In other words: Player A sets the odds, but Player B decides which side of the bet to take.
 The price A sets is called the "operational subjective probability".

 If player A decides that John Smith is 12.5% likely to win, they might then set an odds of 7:1 against.
-This arbitrary valuation — the "operational subjective probability" — determines the payoff of a successful wager. $1 wagered at these odds will produce either a loss of $1 (if Smith loses) or a win of $7 (if Smith wins).
+This arbitrary valuation—the "operational subjective probability"—determines the payoff of a successful wager. $1 wagered at these odds will produce either a loss of $1 (if Smith loses) or a win of $7 (if Smith wins).
 In this example the $1 will also be returned to the bettor in the event of success.